Return to site

 7. CoQ10

 Coenzyme Q10 (CoQ10) is a well known antioxidant that makes energy (ATP) and protects your cells from free radical damage.
+It is an important nutrient for your heart health and the prevention of cardiovascular disease.

 A 2006 study examined blood samples from 15 women using oral contraceptives for at least six months.